Wizards-vs-Robots/documentation/uc/inspect_progression_window.md

 # 5. Postconditions
 The postconditions for this use case are:
-1. The player can see inspect his already unlocked and unlockable skills.
+1. The player can see  unlockable skills.